Fiddlehead: Indian cuisine

 In the Indian subcontinent, it is found in the Himalayan states of North and Northeast India.

-In the state of Tripura, it is known as Muikhonchok in the Kokborok language.
+In the state of Tripura, it is known as muikhonchok in the Kokborok language.
 As part of the Tripuri cuisine; fiddlehead fern is prepared by stir frying as bhaja served as a side dish.
+In Manipur it is known as 'Chekoh' in the local Thadou language.
+It is usually eaten stir fried with chicken, eggs, prawns or other proteins.

-In Mandi (Himachal Pradesh) it is called Lingad and used for vegetable pickling, In the Kullu Valley in Himachal Pradesh, it is known locally as lingri and is used to make a pickle lingri ka achaar.
-In the Kangra Valley it is called lungdu in the Kangri dialect and is eaten as vegetable.
-In Chamba it is known as "Kasrod".
+In Mandi (Himachal Pradesh) it is called Lingad and used for vegetable pickling.
+In the Kullu Valley in Himachal Pradesh, it is known locally as lingri and is used to make a pickle lingri ka achaar.
+In the Kangra Valley it is called lungdu in the Kangri dialect and is eaten as a vegetable.
+In Chamba it is known as "kasrod".

 In Kumaon division of Uttarakhand, it is called limbra.
 In Garhwal division of Uttarakhand, it is called languda and eaten as a vegetable.

-In Darjeeling and Sikkim regions, it is called niyuro (नियुरो) and is common as a vegetable side dish, often mixed with local cheese. and sometimes pickled.
+In Darjeeling and Sikkim regions, it is called niyuro (नियुरो) and is common as a vegetable side dish, often mixed with local cheese and sometimes pickled.
+In Southern regions of West Bengal it is known as dheki shaak or dheki shaag.